 NIH Start-Up Exclusive License Agreements

-The National Institutes of Health’s patent and license functions were decentralized from the Office of Technology Transfer (OTT) to individual NIH Institutes/Centers (IC) and the Food and Drug Administration (FDA); the Centers for Disease Control and Prevention (CDC) patent and license functions have moved to NIAID.
-The NIH Start-up program may continue during FY16, but its use will be determined on a case-by-case basis according to the ICs, FDA and CDC.
-If your company submitted a license application prior to September 30, 2015 under the start-up license program, please contact the current License and Patent Manager to further discuss your application.
+The National Institutes of Health’s patent and license functions were decentralized from the Office of Technology Transfer (OTT) to individual NIH Institutes/Centers (IC) and the Food and Drug Administration (FDA); the Centers for Disease Control and Prevention (CDC) patent and license functions have moved to the National Institute of Allergy and Infectious Diseases (NIAID).
+The use of the start-up license program is currently determined by individual ICs on a case-by-case basis.
+Therefore, license applicants are encouraged to contact the appropriate NIH Technology Transfer Professional to see if such an agreement may be available for the licensing of a particular technology of interest.

 - Submission of a business plan by a start-up company that was tailored to the initial stages of product development and could be revised as the company progressed further along the development pipeline toward the commercial product or service.